Our Approach

 Exposure and Activation

 We co-design projects with our partner communities to activate entrepreneurship and foster wellbeing.
-This includes raising awareness of self-employment as an option in remote First Nation communities; developing individual and collective readiness for entrepreneurship and capacity building in the hard and soft skill sets required to sustain a business.
+This includes raising awareness of self-employment as an option in remote First Nation communities; developing individual and collective readiness for entrepreneurship and capacity building and barrier removing for remote First Nations entrepreneurs.

 We provide culturally safe and responsive support that aligns with family and community aspirations.
 This approach is key to ensuring strong partnerships and sustainability in our work.
-We make a commitment to journey with our partner communities over the long term, and to this end, we actively seek and draw the resources required to make this possible.
+We make a commitment to journey with our partner communities over the long term, and we actively seek and draw the partnerships and resources required to make this possible.

 Train-the-Trainer